screwdriver-cd/screwdriver/plugins/pipelines/README.md

 ```

 ##### Validate a pipeline template
-Validate a pipeline template and return a JSON containing the property ‘valid’ indicating if the template is valid or not
+Validate a pipeline template and return a JSON containing the boolean property ‘valid’ indicating if the template is valid or not

 `POST /pipeline/template/validate`